-To take the competency examination this fall, students must register with Prof. J. Vos-Camy, no later than October 11th.
-The exam will be held on Thursday, October 17 from 2:30 p.m. - 4:30 p.m.
-Location is HL 120.
-To take the competency examination in the spring semester, students must register with Prof. J. Vos-Camy, no later than February 21.
-Date of the spring exam is Thursday, February 27 from 2:30 p.m. - 4:30 p.m.
-Location is HL 420.
+To take the competency examination in the fall, students must register with Prof. J. Vos-Camy, in October.
+The exam date for fall 2014 will be announced soon.
+To take the competency examination in the spring semester, students must register with Prof. J. Vos-Camy, in February.
+Date of the spring exam 2015 will be announced in the fall.

 The oral proficiency interviews required of education majors can be booked by contacting Renée De Vries.

 Click here for a document containing advice on how to prepare for the OPI.

 All French majors are required to take the competency exam administered by the French Department.

 In addition to the skills test administered by the State of Michigan (MTTC), all French education majors and minors (both secondary and elementary) are required to take the French Department written competency exam and an oral proficiency interview at least one semester prior to student teaching.

 The Calvin College French Department requires a passing score of 80% for the competency examination for education majors and minors.

 According to the standards of the American Council on the Teaching of Foreign Languages (ACTFL), the proficiency requirements are as follows:

 - Proof by written examination of a minimum proficiency level in writing, listening, and reading skills of ADVANCED LOW (ACTFL scale).
 Education minors who expect to student teach in another subject field must also complete this requirement prior to certification

 - Proof by oral examination (Oral Proficiency Interview, OPI) of a minimum oral proficiency level of ADVANCED LOW (ACTFL scale) for students enrolled 2007-2008 and after